Tucson, Ariz. – The American West is littered with small towns that staked their fortunes on the fragility of natural resource extraction.

 The new service industry jobs didn’t pay as well as hard rock mining, but the people who took them tended to put down roots, unlike the often-transient energy workers.

-The sudden transitions between new and old West economies haven’t been easy for places that were forced to become service-industry towns after the last energy bust.
+The sudden transitions between new and old West economies haven’t been easy for places forced to become service-industry towns after the last energy bust.

-Some wonder if the latest boom will have even a short-term benefit, especially to mining communities.
+Some wonder if the latest boom will have only a short-term benefit, especially for mining communities.

-According to Jonathan Thompson, contributing writer for High Country News, both profits and resources are leaving the U.S.
+According to Jonathan Thompson, contributing writer for High Country News, both profits and resources leave the U.S.

 “Look at the mining industry in the West,” he said.
 “It’s mostly dominated by Canadian, British and Australian companies.”

 The copper goes to China, as Thompson explains in his High Country News article The Global West.
-Their appetite is fueling the biggest energy boom in history.
+Their appetite is fueling the most significant energy boom in history.

 It could also lead to the biggest bust.

-The Resolution proposal has many supporters, who say the town needs high-paying jobs.
-But Superior didn’t withstand the last energy bust very well.
+The Resolution proposal has many supporters who say the town needs high-paying jobs.
+But Superior didn’t withstand the last energy bust.
 When the mines closed, so did much of downtown.
-Today, the boarded-up storefronts reveal a place that wasn’t able to remake itself as a tourist destination.
+Today, the boarded-up storefronts reveal a place that couldn’t remake itself as a tourist destination.

-Thompson predicted that unless another energy bust comes along, most currently proposed mining projects will be approved.
-Resurgent mining and old economy industries enjoy enormous political power at statehouses and in Washington D.C.
+Thompson predicted that most currently proposed mining projects will be approved unless another energy bust comes along.
+Resurgent mining and old economy industries enjoy enormous political power at statehouses and Washington D.C.

 “Now, there’s not much to hurt.”

-Since the mines are run by companies out of places like Vancouver and Sydney, that political clout, according to Thompson, is falling into foreign hands.
+The mines are run out of Vancouver and Sydney.
+So, according to Thompson, that political clout is falling into foreign hands.